 Most of the people who decide to get off the grid will dig a root cellar on their property.
 Even a primitive root cellar that is 6’ by 8’ and 6’ deep does a great job at preserving your food.
 Many books will teach you how to build a root cellar.
 These books will even teach you what foods to store in one.
 From experience, I’ve learned that a primitive cellar can be damp and storing metal cans in there is not a good idea.
 I now stick to fresh food like potatoes and carrots and I use plastic buckets or containers for other foods such as grains.

 During summer, when our days get into the 80s or 90s, the temperature drops to 40s in the root cellar and it’s even colder at night.
 The root cellar stays 40 degrees year round and rarely gets higher than 45 degrees.
 I’ve kept butter and cheese in plastic containers and many condiments and never had any troubles with them.
 It is a perfect place to store cooking oil, peanut butter, shortening and dehydrated foods.
+In certain cases, a root cellar can help you live without refrigeration.

 This is a method used in arid climates.
 It involves making a cold box that will be at least 20 degrees cooler than the surrounding air.
 I’ve learned this technique from a close friend who lives in Nevada.
 It can be as simple as a wet towel placed over the food, to a box covered with a cloth and a water hose dripping onto the fabric to keep it moist.